percona/percona-server/doc/source/myrocks/variables.rst

 (that is, replication without row lookups).
 Empty by default.

-This variable is disabled in |Percona Server| 5.7.30-33.
+This variable is disabled in **Percona Server for MySQL** 5.7.30-33.
 We recommend that you use ``rocksdb_read_free_rpl`` instead of this variable.

 .. variable:: rocksdb_records_in_range